Yonet/Angular-Interview-Questions/README.md

 * What did you learn about Angular 2.0 yesterday/this week?
 * What are some of the reasons you would choose to use Angular 2.0 in your project?
 * What did you like about working with Angular 2.0?
+* How do you keep your Angular code more readable and maintainable?

 #### Animations Questions: